lvguangchao/python/readme.txt

-this is a example to learn python
+this is a example to learn python pirmart is sckitlearn